Don Harris is the Emmy award-winning weekday Sports Anchor and Sports Director for News 4 San Antonio. He celebrates 28 years with the station.

-He also serves as the play by play voice of "Thursday Night Lights," a local live high school football broadcast, and as a color commentator on televised UTSA football broadcasts.
+He also serves as the TV play by play voice of UTSA Football and "Thursday Night Lights," a local live high school football broadcast.

-In 2009, Harris was presented with the prestigious Edna McGaffey Media Excellence Award by the San Antonio Express-News and the local chapter of American Women in Communications for his work on the air and in the community.
+Harris is actively involved in the San Antonio community.
+He is a recipient of the prestigious Edna McGaffey Media Excellence Award by the San Antonio Express-News and the local chapter of American Women in Communications for his work on the air and in the community.

 In 1998 Harris started the Don Harris Golf Classic, a golf tournament benefiting the Arthritis Foundation and The Family Service Association.
 Many top local sports celebrities have taken part helping to raise over a million dollars for local children.
-The tournament has grown into the "Don Harris/Harvey Najim Golf Tournament for Kids" and will now help the San Antonio Family Service Association, The Autism Treatment Center, S.A.
+The tournament has grown into the "Don Harris/Harvey Najim Golf Tournament for Kids" and raised over a million dollars over the years for the San Antonio Family Service Association, The Autism Treatment Center, S.A.
 Youth and the First Tee Of San Antonio.
 Harris also serves on the board of the Harvey E. Najim Family Foundation and San Antonio Sports.
 Both are actively involved in improving the lives of children in San Antonio.

 Harris works closely with two other local charities.
 He is on the advisory board of the Miracle League of San Antonio and of Slam Dunk for Life.